 This idea can be taken further by using a glass link to join the two, which visually separates them, leaving the original part of the house uncorrupted by the extension.

-Large open internal spaces will give a contemporary feel to the interior of a home and are also more suited to the way that many families – who prefer to relax, eat and entertain friends in the same large room – want to live now.
+Large open-plan spaces will give a contemporary feel to the interior of a home and are also more suited to the way that many families – who prefer to relax, eat and entertain friends in the same large room – want to live now.
 By incorporating steel beams, you can remove existing walls and create open plan areas that break away from the limitations of separate rooms that are shut off from one another.

 A refreshing alternative to the traditional row of standard windows lined up together on an elevation is to use large expanses of glass to break up the massing of the extension, as well as flood the interior with natural light.
 Just as effective is the incorporation of glass ceilings, rooflights or lanterns that maximise brightness and offer views up to the sky.